mehrtash/PEP/README.md

     cd helpers
     python settings.py
     ```
+    which should create the following folder structure:
+    ```
+    ├── intermediate
+    │   ├── data
+    │   │   ├── arrays
+    │   │   └── sheets
+    │   └── models
+    └── raw
+    ```
-3. You can download the preprocessed ImageNet data that we used in this project from the
+3. Download the preprocessed ImageNet data (center cropped) that we used in this project from the
 following link:
 [Download Link](https://www.dropbox.com/sh/5nwkk693coegsr4/AACRBvEV_1micL5bBnmbPydea?dl=0)

 4. copy the folders imagenet_224 and imagenet_299 to the `[project_root]/intermediate/data/arrays/` folder.